 When I saw these berries I was definitely intent on creating with them.
 I did make a strawberry shortcake in honor of my parents (and the fact that we traditionally eat strawberry shortcake for dinner – not dessert but only shortcake and nothing else – at the beginning of the season.

-This tart looks complex but it is simple to make.
+This strawberry and cream tart looks complex but it is super simple to make.
 The pate sucre is sweet and buttery – plus you can just push it into the pie pan – no rolling.
 The pastry cream is flavored with toasted marshmallow syrup but you can use vanilla or almond as well.
 I glazed it with raspberry jam because I think it makes the flavor a little deeper but you can use strawberry jam as well.

 - ½ cup unsalted butter, at room temperature, cut into 8 pieces